Worried the symptoms you are experiencing are the result of an underlying thyroid disorder?

 Further symptoms to look for include; stubborn weight gain, muscle weakness, brain fog, muddled thinking, low blood pressure, slow pulse rate, decreased libido, dry skin and hair, poor immunity, lowered fertility, ongoing constipation, and significant hair loss from all over the scalp.

-For many individuals, irritability, anxiety, and feelings of depression are also associated with a hypothyroid condition.
+For many individuals, irritability, anxiety, and depression are also associated with a hypothyroid condition.

 If You Suspect Hypothyroidism It’s Time To Seek Help